|Position:||Head of School of Computing|

 Allison, I and Strangwick, C. (2008) Privacy Through Security: Policy and Practice in a Small-Medium Enterprise, In: Subramanian, R (ed.)
 Computer Security, Privacy and Politics: Current Issues, Challenges and Solutions, pp. 157-179 Hershey, PA: IRM Press, IGI Global.
 ISBN 978-159904804-8.

-Nwiabu, N. Allison, I., Holt.
-P. Lowit, P. Oyeneyin, B (2012) User interface design for Situation-aware decision support systems, IEEE Conference on Cognitive Methods in Situation Awareness and Decision Support, (Forthcoming)
+Nwiabu, N., Allison, I., Holt.
+P. Lowit, P. Oyeneyin, B (2012) User Interface Design for a Situational Aware DSS, IEEE Conference on Cognitive Methods in Situation Awareness and Decision Support Feb

 Allison, I (2010) Organizational factors shaping Software Process Improvement in small-medium sized software teams: a multi case analysis, In: Brito F, Faria, J and Machado, R (eds) Proceedings of 7th International Conference on the Quality of Information and Communications Technology, pp. 418-423, 29 Sep-2 Oct, Porto, Portugal.
 IEEE Computer Society 2010, DOI 10.1109/QUATIC.2010.81 ISBN 978-0-7695-4241-6